How to Clean a White Leather Bag (or any Light-Colored Leather Accessory)

 While Chamberlain's Leather Milk won't remove the heaviest of stains, it did gently clean my entire white bag so it looked newer, fresher, crisper, while also making it softer and hiding any damage from the less-successful stain removing hacks.

-Do know when applying Chamberlain's Leather Milk, your light-colored leather items will look darker.
-And if the leather is older and has been exposed to the elements or oils for a while it may naturally darken.
-But I found when the product dried on my year-old bag, it did not darken the white leather at all.
-Just spot treat as with any other stain removing product, and know older leathers may slightly darken with use.
+Do know that when applying Chamberlain's Leather Milk, your light-colored leather items will look darker.
+If the leather is older and has been exposed to the elements or oils for a while, it may naturally darken.
+However, I found that when the product dried on my year-old bag, it did not darken the white leather at all.
+Just spot treat as with any other stain-removing product and know that older leathers may slightly darken with use.

 Other Methods for Cleaning a Stained White Leather Handbag

-Since writing this and testing out cleaning methods on my white bag, I have learned of other methods for removing stains.
-Some of them sound pretty great, so I thought to add them here.
-If you have tried any of these do let me know the results from your experiment in the comments!
+Since writing this and testing out cleaning methods on my white bag, I have learned other methods for removing stains.
+Some of them sound pretty great, so I thought I would add them here.
+If you have tried any of these, let me know the results of your experiment in the comments!

-• Equal parts Cream of Tartar and lemon juice (fresh lemon juice seems to be gentler and doesn’t smear as much as bottled) gently rubbed into the stain, left for 10 minutes.
+- Equal parts Cream of Tartar and lemon juice (fresh lemon juice seems to be gentler and doesnโt smear as much as bottled) gently rubbed into the stain, left for 10 minutes.
 Use a rag damp with diluted soap to remove and buff dry with a soft cloth.
-This is a great method for removing scuffs from white shoes as well as smudges on white leather bags and other accessories.
+This is a great method for removing scuffs from white shoes and smudges on white leather bags and other accessories.

-• DIY leather conditioner: mix together one part linseed oil, one part baby shampoo, two parts white vinegar, and eight parts warm water in a spray bottle.
-As with the soap and water method, dampen a soft cloth with the mixture and apply to the leather, and then use a separate dry soft cloth to buff away the mixture.
-This can be used to clean and also refresh leather bags, boots, and furniture.
+- DIY leather conditioner: Mix one part linseed oil, one part baby shampoo, two parts white vinegar, and eight parts warm water in a spray bottle.
+As with the soap and water method, dampen a soft cloth with the mixture and apply it to the leather.
+Then, use a separate dry soft cloth to buff away the mixture.
+This can be used to clean and refresh leather bags, boots, and furniture.

 What Not To Use to Clean a White Leather Bag